matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ```
 ### Spring Reactive Types

-- 'Mono' is a publisher with zero or one elements in data stream
+- `Mono` is a publisher with zero or one elements in data stream
-- 'Flux' is a publisher with zero or many elements in the data stream
+- `Flux` is a publisher with zero or many elements in the data stream
 -  Both types implement the Reactive Streams Publisher interface